08abhisheksingh/MAC_UNIT/README.md

 # Project Setup

-Navigate to the **OpenLane** directory and follow the steps below to create the project structure.
+Navigate to the **OpenLane** directory and follow the steps below to set up the project.

 <table>